mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `--conjugate_gradient` uses a batch optimizer based on the nonlinear conjugate gradient method.
 To avoid overfitting, the objective that is being minimized is a tradeoff between empirical loss and the norm of the learned weight vector.

 `--l1` and `--l2` specify the level (lambda values) of L1 and L2 regularization, and can be nonzero at the same time.
-These values are applied on a per-example basis in online learning (sgd):
+These values are applied on a per-example basis in online learning (sgd),
 \[
 \sum_i \left(L(x_i,y_i,w) + \lambda_1 \|w\|_1 + \lambda_2/2 \|w\|_2^2\right) ,
 \]
-but on an aggregate level in batch learning (conjugate gradient and bfgs):
+but on an aggregate level in batch learning (conjugate gradient and bfgs).
 \[
 \left(\sum_i L(x_i,y_i,w)\right) + \lambda_1 \|w\|_1 + \lambda_2/2 \|w\|_2^2 .
 \]